PostHog/posthog.com/contents/blog/the-posthog-array-1-31-0.md

 showTitle: true
 hideAnchor: true
 categories: ["Release notes"]
-featuredImage: ../images/blog/generic-release-notes.png
+featuredImage: ../images/blog/posthog-array-blog.png
 excerpt: PostHog 1.31.0 introduces Group Analytics, improved Correlation Analysis, a revamped overall user experience on Insights and 350+ more improvements and fixes.
 ---

 Happy holidays from PostHog!
-This is our last release of the year.
-PostHog 1.31.0 introduces Group Analytics, improved Correlation Analysis, a revamped overall user experience on Insights and 350+ more improvements and fixes.
-Please note that a Postgres-based installation is no longer supported for PostHog 1.31.0.
+PostHog 1.31.0 is our last release of the year, introducing Group Analytics, improved Correlation Analysis, a revamped user experience on Insights and 350+ more improvements and fixes.
+Please note that Postgres-based installations are no longer supported for PostHog 1.31.0.

 <blockquote class='warning-note'>
-<b>IMPORTANT!</b> Do not upgrade to this version if you’re using the Postgres-based version.
-Upgrade to ClickHouse first.
-Instructions can be found <a href="/docs/self-host/migrate-from-postgres-to-clickhouse" target="_blank">here</a>.
+<b>IMPORTANT!</b> Do not upgrade to this version if you have deployed PostHog using Postgres.
+PostHog no longer supports Postgres as of v1.30.0 and you must <a href="/docs/self-host/migrate-from-postgres-to-clickhouse" target="_blank">upgrade to ClickHouse</a> first.
 </blockquote>

 ## PostHog 1.31.0 release notes